sparkfun/SparkFun_Red_Vision_Kit_for_XRP/docs/touch_display.md

 ## Solder Jumpers

 The Red Vision Touch Display for Pico has a large amount of solder jumpers so we'll cover them in subsections.
-Note, manipulating these solder jumpers is only recommended for *advanced users* as they alter the functionality of the board, change the pins used by it and require knowledge of [surface mount soldering]().
+Note, manipulating these solder jumpers is only recommended for *advanced users* as they alter the functionality of the board, change the pins used by it and require knowledge of [working with jumper pads and PCB traces](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces).

 ### GPIO Expander Jumpers